Eswatini

 Trade in Eswatini

-Eswatini was the world’s 125th largest exporter of goods and 140th largest exporter of commercial services in 2021.
-Export values were $2,068 and $62 million USD respectively.
-Eswatini’s top export category was manufactures, followed by agricultural products, and fuels and mining products.
-In 2020, Eswatini’s main export destination markets for goods and services trade were to South Africa, Kenya and Nigeria, with trade representing 86.88 per cent of GDP.
-In terms of imports, Eswatini is the world’s 139th largest importer of goods and 138th largest importer of commercial services.
-Import values were $2,123 and $198 million USD respectively in 2021.
-Eswatini’s top import category was manufactures, followed by agricultural products and fuels and mining products.
+Eswatini was the world’s 138th largest exporter of goods and 165th largest exporter of commercial services in 2022.
+Export values were $2.03 billion and $63 million USD respectively.
+Eswatini’s top export category was Manufactures, followed by Chemicals, and Agricultural products.
+In 2022, Eswatini’s main export destination markets for goods and services trade were to South Africa, Kenya and Nigeria, with trade representing 91.42 per cent of GDP.
+In terms of imports, Eswatini is the world’s 165th largest importer of goods and 158th largest importer of commercial services.
+Import values were $1.97 billion and $311 million USD respectively in 2022.
+Eswatini’s top import category was Manufactures, followed by Agricultural products and Machinery and transport equipment.
 Leading import partners were South Africa, China and India.
-Eswatini is part of 7 different Regional Trade Agreements, such as Common Market for Eastern and Southern Africa (COMESA). |
+Eswatini is part of 7 different Regional Trade Agreements, including Common Market for Eastern and Southern Africa (COMESA) and Common Market for Eastern and Southern Africa (COMESA) – Accession of Egypt. |

 General InformationThis section includes general information on the economy, legal system, official languages and links to additional demographic information. |